swiftlang/swift-evolution/proposals/0145-implement-the-pipeline-operator.md

 this proposal more *atomic*, changes here are concerned only to the **Pipeline Operator**.

-The composition operators take two functions and return a function; by contrast, the pipeline operators take a function and an argument and return a value.
+The composition operators take two functions and return a function; **by contrast, the pipeline operators take a function and an argument and return a value**.

 ## Introduction